 The Greater Southeast Management District and Museum Park Super Neighborhood (MPSN) were awarded a $250,000 master planning grant, the Museum Park Livable Centers Study, by the Houston-Galveston Area Council (H-GAC).

 The SWA Group, a leading international landscape architecture, planning and urban design firm was selected to create the master plan for the Museum Park Livable Centers Study.
-The study is expected to be underway by summer 2015 and completed by year end.
-The timeline and public participation opportunities will be posted and distributed as soon as available.
+The study was completed in June 2016 with the final report available below.

 The Greater Southeast Management District is the government sponsor for MPSN, a grant requirement.
 H-GAC is a voluntary association of local governments encompassing thirteen counties of the Texas Gulf Coast.
 H-GAC’s mission is to serve as the instrument of local government cooperation, promoting the region’s orderly development and the safety and welfare of its citizens.